AMWA-TV/info-004/docs/Example.md

 ### Adding the example zone to the DNS server

 In this example, we will be working with the domain `gplab.com`.
-We must add this domain to the configuration file of the DNS server so that it knows it is responsible for responding to queries for this zone.
+We must add this domain to the configuration file of the DNS server so that it knows it is responsible for responding to queries for this domain (referred to as a 'zone' in BIND).
 Zone information is kept in the following directories, depending upon your Linux version:

 CentOS 7 `/etc/named.conf`
 Ubuntu/Raspbian `/etc/named.conf.local`